 Indianapolis, IN 46204

-All entries will be judged by members of The National Public Relations Commission of The American Legion.
+All entries will be judged by members of The American Legion Media & Communications Commission.
 All entries become the property of The American Legion.
 Non-winning entries will be discarded unless specific return instructions have been provided.

 Conditions for Judging